Knee Meniscus

 The bucket handle tear is usually found in younger population.
 The meniscal tear usually involves one of the two menisci, the most common being medial meniscus.

-Presentation of a meniscal tear
+Symptoms of a meniscal tear include:

 A meniscal tear may present with a sudden onset of pain and swelling after an injury or fall.
 The swelling usually occurs over a period of few hours or may be overnight.